 If we can get more mileage out of all the expensive content we create, ROI has to go up.
 In other words, re-using your content will improve your entire content marketing program’s ROI.

-You just need to re-share your content on social media.
+tl;dr: You need to repost your content on social media.

 Here’s why this works so well, and why you need to be adding this tactic to your work … immediately.

-If you’re using one of the re-sharing tools like Hiplay or MeetEdgar, it takes just 3-5 clicks to add a post to a content library that gets re-shared randomly and automatically.
+If you’re using a tool like Hiplay or Oktopost, it takes just 3-5 clicks to add a post to a content library that gets reposted randomly and automatically.
 Many other social media management or marketing automation tools also offer re-sharing features, too.

 Don’t say you can’t afford this, either.
 Hiplay costs $5 a month.
 Even shoestring budgets can handle that.

 It’s not the only re-sharing tool around, though.
-Buffer (which costs $10 a month) lets you pick posts to re-share.
-Though you do have to pick what to re-share manually.
+Buffer (which costs $10 a month) lets you pick posts to repost.
+Though you do have to pick what to repost manually.